rOpenGov/sotkanet/README.md

 sotkanet
 ========

-R Tools for the Sotkanet demographics indicator database (covering Finland and Europe)
+R Tools for the Sotkanet demographics indicator database (covering Finland and Europe).

+Build the R package by running [build.sh](build.sh)